5 Ways Inflation Could Affect the 2025 Housing Market

 With inflation beating down on the housing market, you’re probably wondering if you should sell your home now or wait until the economy flattens out.
 Here are a few tips if you’re thinking about selling your home during the current spike in inflation:

-- Sell soon to cash in: Because housing prices may shrink in the near future, if you’re looking fo a high return, you may want to pull the trigger on a sale soon to cash in on high prices.
-Buehler explains, “When interest rates go up, buyers have to reduce what they buy a home for in order to have that same payment…We still have an opportunity for sellers to obtain the high prices.”
+- Sell soon to cash in: Because housing prices may shrink in the near future, if you’re looking for a high return, you may want to pull the trigger on a sale soon to cash in on high prices.
+Buehler explains, “When interest rates go up, buyers have to reduce what they buy a home for to have that same payment…We still have an opportunity for sellers to obtain the high prices.”

 - Do your research first: Even though inflation is impacting the entire market, it may affect some regional housing markets more than others.
 That’s why it’s a good idea for you to dig into your individual housing market’s specifics before you sell your home.
 One way to do this is to find a real estate agent to conduct a comparative market analysis for your home.
 This is a research tool agents use to examine a property’s characteristics — as well as nearby sales — and set a competitive price for your house.